metaplex-foundation/docs/docs/01-programs/02-candy-machine/00-overview.md

 Once the Candy Machine is loaded and all pre-configured conditions are met, users can start minting NFTs from it.
 It’s only at this point that an NFT is created on the Solana blockchain.
 Note that, before minting, some users may need to perform additional verification steps — such as doing a Captcha or sending a Merkle Proof.
 See [Minting](/programs/candy-machine/minting) for more details.

-Once all NFTs have been minting from a Candy Machine, it has served its purposed and can safely be deleted to free some storage space on the blockchain and claim some rent back.
+Once all NFTs have been minted from a Candy Machine, it has served its purpose and can safely be deleted to free some storage space on the blockchain and claim some rent back.
 See [Managing Candy Machines](/programs/candy-machine/managing-candy-machines) for more details.

 ![Candy Machines V3 - Overview 4@2x.png](/assets/candy-machine-v3/CandyMachinesV3-Overview4.png#radius)

 ## Candy Guards

-Now that we understand how Candy Machines work, let’s dig into the various way creators can protect and customise the mint process of their Candy Machine.
+Now that we understand how Candy Machines work, let’s dig into the various ways creators can protect and customise the mint process of their Candy Machine.

 Creators can use what we call “**Guards**” to add various features to their Candy Machine.
 The Metaplex Candy Machine ships with an additional Solana Program called **Candy Guard** that ships with [**a total of 16 default guards**](/programs/candy-machine/available-guards).
 By using an additional program, it allows advanced developers to fork the default Candy Guard program to create their own custom guards whilst still being able to rely on the main Candy Machine program.